 In March 2017, Governor Chris Christie appointed Mr. Scrivo to serve as Chairman of the New Jersey Economic Development Authority, an independent state agency that provides financing and tax incentives to New Jersey businesses to retain and grow jobs and revitalize communities through redevelopment initiatives.

-Prior to joining the Governor’s Office, Mr. Scrivo spent over 20 years in the private sector as a trial attorney.
+Prior to joining the Governor’s Office, Mr. Scrivo spent more than 20 years in the private sector as a trial attorney.
 Mr. Scrivo was the Managing Partner of the Newark Office of an Am Law 200 firm and Co-Chair of that firm’s Commercial Litigation Practice.
 He has extensive experience in a diverse range of practice areas, including complex commercial and business litigation, labor and employment law, local government and redevelopment law, construction litigation, healthcare law, estates and trusts litigation, professional liability litigation, patent, copyright, trademark infringement and anti-trust litigation, toxic tort and product liability litigation, class actions, and securities litigation.
 He regularly appears before the state and federal trial and appellate courts and arbitration tribunals throughout New Jersey.
 He has argued before the New Jersey Supreme Court on several occasions.

 Mr. Scrivo represents employers’ interests in employment discrimination claims involving race, sex, religion, age, handicap or sexual orientation.
 He regularly handles cases involving wrongful discharge, retaliation, breach of contract, whistleblowing, and related claims.
 He has litigated many cases involving the enforcement of restrictive covenants in employment agreements.
 He provides counseling to clients on all aspects of the employment relationship, including general employment advice and counseling, preparing employee manuals and handbooks, and conducting internal investigations.
 He also conducts management and employee training.
 Mr. Scrivo has a traditional labor practice in the public and private sectors, representing management as principal spokesperson and as counsel to principal negotiators.

-Mr. Scrivo has served as the municipal attorney to several New Jersey municipalities and as special counsel to governmental agencies in a wide array of litigated matters, including real estate tax appeals, labor and employment, construction litigation, civil rights litigation, public bidding and contracts, and redevelopment law.
+Mr. Scrivo has served as the municipal attorney to several New Jersey municipalities and as special counsel to governmental agencies in a wide array of litigated matters, including real estate, labor and employment, construction litigation, civil rights litigation, public bidding and contracts, and redevelopment law.
 He is also the author of the New Jersey Local Government Deskbook, a leading governmental treatise covering a wide variety of topics, including ethics for public officials.

 - Successfully represented real estate brokerage firm against national mortgage bank in an eleven-day arbitration involving claims for breach of contract and breach of the implied covenant of good faith and fair dealing.
 (American Arbitration Association, New Jersey)